February 2025

 January 2021

-On January 21st 2021 at 17.30pm (GMT), Southern Responses to Displacement’s PI, Prof. Elena Fiddian-Qasmiyeh will deliver “Shifting the Gaze: Southern-led Humanitarian Responses to Displacement” for the Mellon Sawyer series: ‘Humanitarians.
+On January 21st 2021, Southern Responses to Displacement’s PI, Prof. Elena Fiddian-Qasmiyeh delivered “Shifting the Gaze: Southern-led Humanitarian Responses to Displacement” for the Mellon Sawyer series: ‘Humanitarians.
 Migrations and Care through the Global South’ hosted by the Simpson Center, University of Washington.
-Her presentation will be followed by a graduate seminar on Jan 22nd, in which graduate researchers will lead a discussion with Prof. Fiddian-Qasmiyeh vis-a-vis her longstanding work on “Recentering the South in Studies of Migration”, including her 2020 open access article of that title published in Migration and Society, which you can read here.
+Her presentation was followed by a graduate seminar on Jan 22nd, in which graduate researchers lead a discussion with Prof. Fiddian-Qasmiyeh vis-a-vis her longstanding work on “Recentering the South in Studies of Migration”, including her 2020 open access article of that title published in Migration and Society, which you can read here.

 November 2020

-On the 11th of November 2020, from 9am – 11am, Dr Estella Carpi, Southern Responses to Displacement Research Associate, will present (online) at The University of Melbourne ‘The Politics of Crisis-Making: Neither for Rights, Nor for Needs.’
+On the 11th of November 2020, Dr Estella Carpi presented the talk (online) at The University of Melbourne ‘The Politics of Crisis-Making: Neither for Rights, Nor for Needs.’
 For more information click here.

 July 2020

-We are delighted to announce that the Open Access book, Refuge in a Moving World – Tracing Refugee and Migrant Journeys Across Disciplinesedited by Southern Responses to Displacement PI, Prof. Elena Fiddian-Qasmiyeh and including chapters authored by our RA, Dr Estella Carpi, has now been published.
+We are delighted to announce that the Open Access book, Refuge in a Moving World – Tracing Refugee and Migrant Journeys Across Disciplines, edited by Southern Responses to Displacement PI, Prof. Elena Fiddian-Qasmiyeh and including chapters authored by our RA, Dr Estella Carpi, has been published.
 Access an Open Access PDF copy of the volume here.

 May 2020

-On Friday 22 May 2020, Dr. Estella Carpi, Southern Responses Research Associate, will teach a seminar class titled: The Syrian Exodus in Lebanon and Turkey.
+On Friday 22 May 2020, Dr. Estella Carpi, Southern Responses Research Associate, taught a seminar class titled The Syrian Exodus in Lebanon and Turkey.
 Humanitarian Aid, Governance and Social Spaces.
 The event was hosted at the Faculty of Historical, Geographic, and Antiquity Sciences at the University of Padua (Italy).

 May 2020

-The Southern Responses to Displacement project announced the publication of the Open Access Special Issue 3 of Migration and Society, examining the question of “Recentering the South in Studies of Migration,” is now available to read here.
+The Southern Responses to Displacement project announced the publication of the Open Access Special Issue 3 of Migration and Society, examining the question of “Recentering the South in Studies of Migration”.
 The issue examines this question by asking: What does it mean to “recenter” that which has, and those who have, been placed and kept at the margins?
 Whose voices and perspectives should be involved in recentering?
 And to what or who does “the South” refer in such contested domains?

 April 2020

-Southern Responses to Displacement PI Prof. Elena Fiddian-Qasmiyeh appeared on Channel 4 News to discuss how Covid-19 is impacting people living in poverty around the world.
-Prof. Fiddian-Qasmiyeh highlights the diversity of national and international responses to the pandemic, including by Low and Middle Income Countries.
-Drawing on her work on South-South Cooperation and Southern-led responses to displacement, she argues for global solutions based on principles of solidarity to address the global pandemic in ways that are inclusive and socially just.
+Southern Responses to Displacement PI Prof. Elena Fiddian-Qasmiyeh was a guest on Channel 4 News to discuss how Covid-19 is impacting people living in poverty around the world.
+Prof. Fiddian-Qasmiyeh highlighted the diversity of national and international responses to the pandemic, including by Low and Middle Income Countries.
+Drawing on her work on South-South Cooperation and Southern-led responses to displacement, she argued for global solutions based on principles of solidarity to address the global pandemic in ways that are inclusive and socially just.

 February 2020